 The mediator can not make a decision, in the legal sense of the word.

-Indeed, there is only #8217; a facilitator of the consent of the parties: thus, the result of #8217; mediation can only be an agreement or a transaction.
+Indeed, it is only a facilitator of the consent of the parties: thus, the result of a mediation can only be an agreement or a transaction.

-We could say that the means available to execute the contract (ie the agreement) resulting from mediation are the conventional means in international commercial law.
+We could say that the means available to enforce the contract (ie the agreement) resulting from a mediation are the traditional means in international commercial law.

-Nevertheless, for greater security, an international convention (Singapore Convention, taken under the umbrella of UNCITRAL) was signed in August 2019 by fifty countries in order to facilitate the execution of the agreements made during mediation.
+Nevertheless, for greater security, an international convention (Singapore Convention, taken under the umbrella of UNCITRAL) was signed in August 2019 by some 50 countries in order to facilitate the implementation of the agreements reached during the mediation.

-We can question the applicability of this agreement if a contract termination clause exists in the mediation agreement (e.g. the court of Vesoul is competent): does the Singapore Convention applies & #8217; applies?
+We can question the applicability of this convention if a contract resolution clause exists in the mediation agreement (eg the court of Vesoul is competent): does the Singapore Convention applies?

 It seems that opinions differ on the question.

-The execution of the agreement may be refused in a member state (article 5 of the Singapore Convention) for a number of reasons, for example:
+The execution of the agreement may be refused in a Member State (Article 5 of Singapore Convention) for a number of reasons, for example:

-- l & #8217; incapacity of 1 of the parties to sign the mediation agreement;
+- the inability of one of the parties to sign the mediation agreement;

-- the obligations set out in the agreement have been met (e.g. the amount has been paid & #8230;)
+- the obligations set out in the agreement have been met (eg the amount has been paid, etc.)